-With nothing but time at home and a new found love for leftovers, I thought this was the perfect time to share this recipe for Broccoli Cheddar Mashed Potato Puffs.
+With nothing but time at home and a new found love for leftovers, I thought this was the perfect time to share my recipe for Broccoli Cheddar Mashed Potato Puffs.

 I think I may have spoiled them a skosh.
 Don’t feel sorry for me, I am definitely a victim of my own circumstance.

-Needless to say, these kids can’t outsmart me – or can they .. hmm….
-I’m still not sure on that one but I decided one way to use up some leftover mashed potatoes and the over abundance of broccoli florets in my refrigerator was to repurpose them into little mashed potato broccoli puffs.
 This is a very similar recipe to an old blog favorite, Mashed Potato Cheddar Puffs .
-The main difference is that I used homemade mashed potatoes instead of the potato flakes and of course, I added broccoli.
+The main difference is I used homemade mashed potatoes instead of the potato flakes and of course, I added broccoli.

 Pro Tip: Use a small Ice Scream/cookie scooper so that each puff is the same size.

 You bet I did.
 This time at least.

 I will say these cheddar mashed potato bites came out really good and the kids ate them up right away.

 They ate leftovers.
 What?!
 Hard to believe I know.

 A few challenges

 I really wanted these puffs to be more round, like balls but they flattened out a bit.